yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 }
 ~~~

-If an `identifier` attribute of type `dns` was included, the IdO MUST validate
+If an identifier object of type `dns` was included, the IdO can add the
-the specified CNAME at this point in the flow.
-At the minimum, the IdO MUST
-verify that both DNS names are syntactically valid, to prevent a malicious NDC
-from injecting arbitrary data into a DNS zone file.

-Following this validation, the IdO can add the CNAME records to its
+corresponding CNAME records to its zone, e.g.:
-zone:

 ~~~
    abc.ndc.ido.example.
 CNAME abc.ndc.example.